Ayman-99/Online-Quiz-Socket/README.md

 -	Verify if the user in registered
 -	When a client connection is accepted (if user is registered) send an acknowledgement (a welcome message) as a string of text.
 -	From Questions database, server sends the first test questions plus three possible answers to the client.
 -	Receives the answer from the client.
 Stores and evaluates the answer.
-This process is repeated three times.
 -	After that the server sends score to the client and if he like to repeat the test
 -	Store the score of the test for that user